nanocryk/toml-maid/README.md

 can be located in the current path or any parent folder, the first encountered being used and others ignored.
 The options are the following:

-- `keys`: array of keys as strings that should be sorted first in non-inline tables (`[section]` and `key = { ... }` entries).
+- `keys`: list of keys as strings that should be sorted first in non-inline tables (`[section]` and `key = { ... }` entries).
 This can be used to keep important entries first.
 - `inline_keys`: same but for inline tables `foo = { key1 = .., key2 = ..}`.
 - `sort-arrays`: boolean telling if arrays should be sorted.
 Should only be used if order is not important, for exemple is suitable to keep `Cargo.toml` list of features ordered.
+- `excludes`: list of patterns to ignore when scanning directories

 ## TODOs